TomTom Developer Portal

 As a result of aligning on design direction, the team and I identified the homepage as the most crucial and urgent touchpoint to improve and test.
 It went through multiple iterations based on testing and feedback, and below are the final designs for each section.

-The bottom section of the page enables users to discover additional content and resources to further explore the products, such as clearly presented success story cards and direct access to the API Explorer.
+The bottom section enabling users to discover additional content and resources to further explore the products.

 Does new design actually work?

-As the project timeline was wrapping up, it was time to present the final design to broader stakeholders and move toward building the MVP.
-In the final testing session, I focused on validating that the new homepage design actually addressed the pain points we’d uncovered in the discovery research.
+In the final testing session, I focused on validating that the new homepage design actually addressed the pain points we'd uncovered in the discovery research.
 I approached this by setting up success criteria aligned with the key metrics we had tracked earlier and then comparing the results.

 Wheares only 2 out of 10 participants were able to complete the task of locating specific links or content, 8 out of 10 were able to do so with the new design.